-This course studies femininity in a trans/national context.
+This course studies femininity in a trans studies and transnational feminist context.
 "Trans" suggests that we will discuss femininity as something performed by and written on many kinds of bodies, not only those assigned female at birth.
 "Transnational" denotes that we will situate femininity in the US, across multiple nations, and within a broad socio-cultural framework.
 We will discuss how class, bodily comportment, sexuality, nation, ability, and religion affect feminine performance and feminine/feminist/queer politics.